What I’m doing now

 For about a year, I’ve been working with Luea Ritter on a book exploring ecosystem stewardship.
 Based on our practice and experience, we’re looking to demystify the work that happens in-between – from energetic aspects of facilitation to the role of inner work in transformative change, and other ways of increasing coherence in social groups.
 We’ve got a full draft currently in revision, and hope to share it with the world by the end of the year.

 My first published book was a queer rom-com.
 On and off, I’ve been returning to the genre.
-There’s a new novel draft in my files – blockchain bro meets climate bro, romance ensues.
-That may take a while to be ready, but there’s a few things closer to it.
-Rom coms are about love, love is the art of peace: surely we can learn something from them.
-Last year, I had a series of sessions with my old friend Liu Yan-Uphekka to reflect on rom-coms as an alternative model to think about innovation.
-Essentially that was film club for social change nerds with a romantic twist.
-We’re not sure yet where to share the notes of our conversations, or in what form - but that will be coming.
-In 2025, we’re starting something else, more broadly exploring ways to manifest love in contexts broader than the domestic, crossing the views of a French-Australian queer man influenced by Ignatian spirituality, and a Chinese-Dutch female Buddhist practitioner.
-Something to look forward to!
+Last year, I came together with my old friend Liu Yan-Uphekka to reflect on rom-coms as an alternative narrative model for innovation.
+Essentially that was film club for social change nerds.
+This got us inspired.
+In 2025, we’ll be exploring ways to manifest love in contexts broader than the domestic, crossing the views of a French-Australian queer man influenced by Ignatian spirituality, and a Chinese-Dutch female Buddhist practitioner.

 Finally, I’ve got one long-term personal project incubating that I’d like to bring to life.
-Under the label ‘First Followers’, I’m looking to create both language and a pilot leadership program for people who work around ‘innovative’ environments, but not as founders.
+Under the label ‘shape shifters’, I’m looking to create both language and a pilot leadership program for people who work around ‘innovative’ environments, but not as founders.
 It’s a role I’ve found myself in, and see lots of friends take ‘on-the-job’ – but often on the backfoot.
 I see limited funding and formal recognition, yet a lot of informal interest.
-If this resonates – I’d love to speak more!
+The end game would be to have this as a specialisation in MBAs and business curriculums.
+I’m gathering a team to incubate a short MVP program, and an associated manifesto.

 That’s it.
 This page is in part to connect with people, and in part to keep my own brain in order.
 Working across a broad range of things, it’s easy to feel like my days are idle and empty.
 Putting things in order, as I do here, is a way to counter this dangerous illusion.
 Thanks for being with me on this journey!